zordius/lightncandy/README.md

 * Due to big change of variable name handling, the rendering support class `LCRun` is renamed to `LCRun2`.
 If you compile templates as none standalone php code by lightncandy v0.9 or before, you should compile these templates again.
 Or, you may run into `Class 'LCRun' not found` error when you execute these old rendering functions.

-* Standalone templates compiled by older lightncandy can be executed safe when you upgrade to any version of lightncandy.
+* Standalone templates compiled by older lightncandy can be executed safe when you upgrade to any new version of lightncandy.

 Usage
 -----